JWahle/piCoreCDSP/README.md

 - https://github.com/HEnquist/camilladsp
 - https://github.com/HEnquist/camillagui-backend

-## For developers
+## For developers and tinkerers

 In this section it is assumed, that your piCorePlayer is available on [pcp.local](http://pcp.local).
 If this is not the case, replace occurrences of `pcp.local` with the IP-address/hostname of your piCorePlayer.

 ### Modifying the installation script
-If you made some changes to the installation script on your local machine and want to run it quickly on the piCorePlayer,
-run the following command from the location of the script:
+If you made some changes to the installation script on your local machine and want to run it quickly on the piCorePlayer, run the following command from the location of the script:
 ```shell
 scp install_cdsp.sh tc@pcp.local:~ && ssh tc@pcp.local "./install_cdsp.sh"